Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 NZ nationals: New Zealand citizens must have a passport valid for three months beyond the period of intended stay in the Czech Republic.
 A visa is not required for a maximum of 90 days stay.

-There are no vaccination requirements for international travellers, and no major health risks associated with travel to the Czech Republic.
-Vaccinations are recommended for hepatitis A and hepatitis B. Long-term visitors to forested areas may want to seek medical advice about immunisation against tick-borne encephalitis.
+There are no major health risks associated with travel to the Czech Republic, and there are no vaccination requirements for international travellers.
+Vaccinations are recommended for hepatitis A and hepatitis B, and long-term visitors to forested areas may want to seek medical advice about immunisation against tick-borne encephalitis.
 Medical facilities are good in Prague, but may be more limited in rural areas.
-A reciprocal health agreement with the UK entitles citizens with a European Health Insurance Card (EHIC) to free emergency health care.
-Comprehensive medical insurance is advised.
+After Brexit, the Global Health Insurance Card (GHIC) replaced the European Health Insurance Card (EHIC) for UK citizens.
+The GHIC allows UK citizens access to state healthcare during visits to the EU.
+The GHIC is not valid in Norway, Iceland, Liechtenstein or Switzerland, nor is it an alternative to travel insurance.

-The majority of visits to the Czech Republic are trouble-free, although the country has a risk of indiscriminate terrorist attacks, which it shares with most of Europe.
-Petty theft is a concern, especially in Prague, and visitors should be vigilant about their belongings, particularly on public transport and around the main tourist sites.
+Most visits to the Czech Republic are trouble-free, though the risk of indiscriminate terrorist attacks is a factor throughout Europe.
+Petty theft is a concern, especially on public transport and around the main tourist sites in Prague, so visitors should be mindful of their belongings.
 Violent crime is rare.

 The international access code for the Czech Republic is +420.
-Purchasing a local prepaid SIM card is a good way to keep calling costs down, as international roaming can be expensive, and international calls from hotels involve high surcharges.
-Many cafes, restaurants, hotels and shopping centres offer free wifi access.
+Purchasing a local prepaid SIM card is a good way to keep calling costs down, as international roaming can be expensive and international calls from hotels involve high surcharges.
+Many cafes, restaurants, hotels and shopping centres offer free wifi.

 Embassy of the Czech Republic, Washington DC, United States: +1 202 274 9100.